wowool/wowool-nlp-compare/README.md

 * To test it yourself you will need to [acquire a license key](mailto:philippe@wowool.com).
 * At this stage we only support Linux and macOS.
 On Windows you can use WLS
-* These packages are currently hosted on a private repo so we will give you temporary access to it:

 ```
 pip install wowool-sdk wowool-english